 “The return of your money is more important than the return on your money,” says certified financial planner Buz Livingston of Livingston Financial Planning in Santa Rosa Beach, Florida.
 “That’s the benefit.”

 According to the Federal Deposit Insurance Corp.
 (FDIC), the independent government agency that protects the funds deposited in banks, no one has ever lost a single cent invested in FDIC-insured CDs.
-Funds deposited at credit unions are insured by the National Credit Union Association.
+Funds deposited at credit unions are also insured.
 Even if a financial institution is forced to close its doors, your money up to the insured limit is safe.

 2. Better returns than savings deposits